 |

-Calculators graph functions! |
+Calculators like to graph functions! |

-3. solve the equation for "y ="
+3. Solve the equation for "y =",

 and enter the equation in your graphing calculator. |